LiskHQ/lisk-desktop/docs/REDUX_STRUCTURE.md

 Above actions are not real use cases, just examples to illustrate.

 ## Reducers
-The reducers would have to take in account the token type, or if no token is set consider it as being common data and not putting inside a node, but directly on the root.
+The reducers would have to take in consideration the token type, or if no token is set consider it as being common data and putting directly on the root.
-Meaning that we should not create specific reducers for each multicurrency, but have a reducer that can handle different tokens.
+Meaning that we should not create specific reducers for each token, but have a reducer that can handle different tokens.
-The token should always be set on the action level, not on the component level.
 Something like:
 ```javascript
 function account(state = {}, action) {